• Skip to primary navigation

 • Other Techniques

-• Resources
+• Tutorials

-Gum paste plumeria with yellow centers grouped together
+Gum paste plumeria with yellow centers grouped together.

 The first plumeria flower took me a bit of time at the petals arranging step but once I got the technique right, the rest of the plumerias were quite fast to make.
 And off course, the flowers need to be completely dry before dusting, so it is best that these pretty plumerias are made at least a few days before putting them on the cake.

-2 two wedding cake with plumerias
+2 two wedding cake with plumerias.

 • Gum paste – As in any other sugar flowers, gum paste is the main supply.
 And my choice of gum paste is Satin Ice in white.